SJTUzhh/OS-project/README.md

   At the end of Chapter 5(P29-P31, textbook)

 * **Project 5**
-  * Project 5-1: Designing a Thread Pool
+  * 5-1: Designing a Thread Pool
-  * Project 5-2: The Producer – Consumer Problem
+  * 5-2: The Producer – Consumer Problem

   At the end of Chapter 7(P35-P44, textbook)